Counterfact

 Am I meant to edit the generated code?

-Yes, you're meant to edit the imperative code under the paths directory in order to customize your mock server's behavior.
-Don't touch the types under path-types and components.
+Yes, you're meant to edit the imperative code under the routes directory in order to customize your mock server's behavior.
+Don't touch the types under types.
 If you do, Counterfact will overwrite your changes anyway.

 Should I commit generated code to source control?